hadarge/yoshi/packages/create-yoshi-app/templates/out-of-iframe/typescript/README.md

 1. **Viewer App**

-> Consists of 2 assets, the `viewerWidget` is the React component and the `viewerScript` is the "controller" part which runs in a web worker.
+> Consists of 2 assets, the `Widget` is the React component and the `viewerScript` is the "controller" part which runs in a web worker.

 2. **Editor App**
 3. **Settings Panel**